matteoferla/validation_of_venus_ddG/scoring.md

 * the reference tables are made consistent as opposed to the analyses changing the names for them
 * More distributed runs
+* extra dataset

+The previous dataset were re-run as the codebase had changed a bit.

 ## Rectification